romerojefry/Portfolio/README.md

 # Portfolio

 I have created a mobile website that is semantic HTML and have created two pages within my project that is mobile friendly.
 First page is you'll see a functional nav bar with a container that has a paragraph with an Resume buttton that links to my resume.
 Second I created a contact page with input of email, password and a message box.
 I've added my github page to access my repo and added linkedlin.
+Both Github and Linklin has update photos of me and including update infomation.

 ## Technologies Used
 -HTML to modified changes